 instrumental in determining the various ride and stiffness characteristics.
 He developed new bench testing procedures now used by many in the industry to ensure superior performance.

-Spectrum's 25th anniversary steel bicycles are conceived to celebrate a quarter century of Spectrum excellence.
+Spectrum's 25th anniversary steel bicycles were conceived to celebrate a quarter century of Spectrum excellence.
 25 special edition, numbered frames custom built by Tom and Jeff.
 Most are too beautiful to ride...and they are all gone.

 Spectrum's 30th anniversary steel bicycles were developed to honor the classic builders who were Tom's mentors when he started building in the mid 70s.
 Using only materials available by the late 70s, these frames are true classics.
 Hand numbered frames custom built by Tom and Jeff.
 The materials for only a few more are still available for reservation.